RandomComputerUser/FancyLighting/README.md

 - Added warnings when the correct video settings aren't being used
 - Gamma correction now uses 2.2 gamma instead of sRGB
 - There is now a separate option to use the sRGB transfer function
+- Added a setting to control the gamma used by lighting and textures
 - Improved global illumination and enabled it in the Ultra and Extreme presets
 - Added a setting to control the brightness of indirect lighting from global illumination
 - Added settings to apply overbright lighting to more things